RQ

-How much does a new driveway cost in the UK?
-Compare tarmac, block paving, resin-bound, gravel, and concrete — with costs per square metre, planning rules, and drainage requirements.
+Compare tarmac, block paving, resin-bound, gravel, and concrete driveway costs per square metre, with planning rules and drainage requirements.

 Your driveway is the first thing visitors see and the last thing they walk across.
 A well-chosen surface transforms kerb appeal, provides reliable parking, and can add genuine value to your property.
 But with six main materials to choose from and planning rules that catch out many homeowners, it pays to understand the options before committing.